Chart Color Schemes

 Turramurra demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Turramurra is notably high, with 54.4% of residents aged 15 years and over holding university qualifications.
-This compares to 30.4% nationally and 32.2% across NSW.
-Bachelor degrees are the most common at 33.5%, followed by postgraduate qualifications at 17.0% and graduate diplomas at 3.9%.
-Vocational pathways account for 19.8% of qualifications, with advanced diplomas making up 10.9% and certificates 8.9%.
+Educational attainment in Turramurra is notably higher than national and state averages.
+As of the 2016 Census, 54.4% of residents aged 15 years and over held university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
+University graduates make up 33.5%, postgraduate qualifications account for 17.0%, and graduate diplomas are held by 3.9%.
+Vocational pathways comprise 19.8% of qualifications, with advanced diplomas at 10.9% and certificates at 8.9%.

 Frequently Asked Questions - Education